 5. “My kids are annoying, have one!” or “Pregnancy sucks, I’ve been so sick!”

 You’ve got kids; you have what they want.
-Don’t complain about the fact that your kids are annoying, or don’t listen to you, or they’re naughty – that’s how kids are sometimes, and whinging to your friends with fertility issues just comes across as ungrateful and insensitive.
-Also, they don’t want your kids, they want their own kids.
-Don’t offer for them to “take one off your hands”, it’s not even slightly the same thing as having your own.
-The same goes for pregnancy – remember to be thankful that you’re pregnant at all.
+If you complain about your children to your friends with fertility issues it might come across as ungrateful and insensitive.
+Also, they don’t want your kids, they want their own kids so don’t offer for them to “take one off your hands”.
+The same goes for pregnancy – in this instance, it pays to remember to be thankful you’re pregnant at all.

 6. “You know IVF is expensive and invasive, right?”